eightbitraptor/ansible-kyouko/README.md

 =========

-This repository contains provisioning and config management playbooks required to decorate and furnish a bare Fedora install into the kind of place I'm comfortable living.
+This repository contains provisioning and config management playbooks required to decorate and furnish a bare Ubuntu Mate install into the kind of place I'm comfortable living.
 It's opinionated, and always right.

 Requirements